Sports physiotherapy in Geneva

 For sports rehabilitation, the physiotherapist uses specific equipment adapted to sports injuries.

-At CARE, we're equipped with state-of-the-art electrostimulation, isokinetic, ultrasound and shockwave equipment, as well as an Alter G, a Game Ready and a Kinetec.
+We are equipped with state-of-the-art equipment such as electrostimulation, isokinetic, ultrasound, and shock wave devices.
+We also have an Alter G, a Game Ready, and a Kinetec.

 These high-performance tools enable optimum rehabilitation of athletes.
 They provide physiotherapists with highly advanced technological support to complement their rehabilitation and offer high-quality care.